google/android-fhir/README.md

 Contributing

 ## Contributing
-The Android FHIR SDK is being developed together with a consortium of applicaiton developers working in Global Digital Health.
+The Android FHIR SDK is being developed by a consortium of application developers.
 We welcome contributions from anyone.

 ### Requirements
 Android Studio 4.0 is required for [Java 8 library desugaring](https://developer.android.com/studio/preview/features#j8-desugar)